 Biodiesel Codes, Standards, and Safety

 Biodiesel blends are subject to the same regulations and codes as other transportation fuels.
 Blends up to B5 (5% biodiesel, 95% petroleum diesel) are considered petroleum diesel and approved for use in existing diesel infrastructure.
 Blends above B5 may be subject to additional requirements.
 This section focuses on federal requirements.
 Stations considering blends above B5 should contact their state and local authorities to identify other regulations and requirements.

 Owners of USTs that decide to switch to storing blends above B20 must:

 - Notify their implementing agency (usually a state office) 30 days prior to switching fuels to store a biodiesel blend above B20.

-Owners of USTs storing blends greater than B20 must either demonstrate compatibility through:
+Owners of USTs storing blends above B20 must either demonstrate compatibility through:

 - A nationally recognized, independent testing laboratory certification or listing for the equipment used for the fuel stored; or

 - Approval from the equipment or component manufacturer for use with the fuel stored.
 This statement affirming compatibility must be in writing and list the specific ranges of biofuel blend with which the equipment or component is compatible.

-Owners of USTs storing blends greater than B20 may also use other options determined by the implementing agency to be no less protective of human health and the environment.
+Owners of USTs storing blends above B20 may also use other options determined by the implementing agency to be no less protective of human health and the environment.

-Owners of USTs storing fuels containing greater than B20 must maintain records demonstrating compatibility as long as the fuel is stored.
+Owners of USTs storing fuels containing above B20 must maintain records demonstrating compatibility as long as the fuel is stored.

 The Occupational Safety and Health Administration (OSHA) regulates some fuel-dispensing equipment.
 Its regulations that are applicable to service stations have not been updated in decades and therefore do not specifically address biofuels.